rubygems/bundler/README.markdown

 resolved gems.
 This ensures that, until the lock file is removed, that bundle install and Bundle.setup will always activate the same gems.

+When you are distributing your application, you should add the Gemfile.lock file to your source control, so that the set of libraries your code will run against are fixed.
+Simply run `bundle install` after checking out or deploying your code to ensure your libraries are present.

 ### Running the application

 Bundler must be required and setup before anything else is required.
 This